BIG-IP® Local Traffic ManagerTM

 configuring the objects individually or by using the using an application template, you can use the network map to display those objects.

 displays a visual representation of the local traffic configuration that you have implemented, such as virtual servers and their associated pools.
 The network map also displays statistics about existing virtual servers, pools, nodes, and iRules.

 Local Traffic Manager has a number of time-outs that can be set to promote

 active connection management.
-The system manages each load-balanced connection explicitly by keeping track of the connection in the connection table while the connection is still active.
+The system manages each connection explicitly by keeping track of a connection in the connection table while the connection is still active.
 The connection table

 contains state information about client-side and server-side connections, as well as the relationships between them.